marco262/my_wiki/data/general/spellcasting-rules.md

 ++ Spell Level

 Every spell has a level from 0 to 9.
-A spell's level is a general indicator of how powerful it is, with the lowly (but still impressive) //[[[spell:magic missile]]]// at 1st level and the earth-shaking //[[[spell:wish]]]// at 9th.
+A spell's level is a general indicator of how powerful it is, with the lowly (but still impressive) *[[[spell:magic missile]]]* at 1st level and the earth-shaking *[[[spell:wish]]]* at 9th.
 Cantrips -- simple but powerful spells that characters can cast almost by rote -- are level 0.
 The higher a spell's level, the higher level a spellcaster must be to use that spell.

 Spell level and character level don't correspond directly.
 Typically, a character has to be at least 17th level, not 9th level, to cast a 9th-level spell.